Sapphhh/MqlPlusPlus/README.md

 # Quick Start

 To use the library, all you need to do is copy the **Metatrader5** folder to your project/includes folder, include the **Metatrader5.h** and you're ready to go.

+If you want to use the library on an application written in another language, just compile the library as a dll or download the latest release and import its function on your project.

+You'll find a single file example in the **MQL++_4CSharp** folder on how to declare MQL++ structures in C# and how to import its functions from the compiled DLL.

 # Examples